iRewiewer/discord-bot/README.md

 ## Introduction
-This is my discord 'chatbot' project written in Python3 as part of a year 1 task using [Discord.py](https://github.com/Rapptz/discord.py).
+This is my discord 'chatbot' project written in Python3.5 as part of a year 1 task using [Discord.py](https://github.com/Rapptz/discord.py).
 Might continue working on it in the future.

 ## Features
-* Roll a dice!
+* Roll a dice.
 Dices available: D4 / D6 / D8 / D10 / D100 / D12 / D20 / D∞
 * Have the bot tell a joke.
 It's funny, I promise.
 * Music player.
 * Looking for Group feature.
-Automagically create temporary parties & voice channels for your favorite games.
-* Ultra super secret dev commands!
-For admins with a good sense of humor.
+* A couple of dev commands.
 * Ever changing 'Playing..' status.
+* Some stuff are still WIP (duh)

 ### Dice Example
 ![Dice](https://i.imgur.com/dRtn0ok.png "Dice")